Sriram-Ravula/Contrastive-Inversion/README.md

 - ```simple_tokenizer.py```
 - ```bpe_simple_vocab_16e6.txt.gz```

-For simplicity, we have copied these required files into our own code.
+For simplicity, we have copied these required files into our own code in the folder "clip_files".

 ## Structure